 Plutarch's (46-125 AD) narrative in De Facie quae in orbe lunae apparet about continental Greeks could be the last memory, miraculously surviving the millennia, of prehistoric settlements of people...

-The Mary Rose is one of the most famous shipwrecks in all of history, but a new study shows that the favorite warship of King Henry VIII is being destroyed by tiny specks of acidic iron and sulphur...
+The Mary Rose is one of the most famous shipwrecks in all of history, but a study in 2021 showed that the favorite warship of King Henry VIII is being destroyed by tiny specks of acidic iron and...

 A 40-foot-long (12-meter-long) Latvian shipwreck has been found on a beach near the country’s capital, Riga.
 Might this be the ghostly remains of a lost British Royal Navy warship?
 Or perhaps, it’s a...